 Jon A. Leydens

-Although his graduate degrees are in rhetoric/composition and education, the nature of the above question has led Dr. Leydens to become an interdisciplinary scholar.
-His investigations have ranged from the role of writing in engineering workplaces (Leydens, 2008) to the role of listening in engineering and sustainable community development contexts (Leydens and Lucena, 2009; Lucena, Schneider, and Leydens, 2010).
-The latter research led Dr. Leydens to be co-author of Engineering and Sustainable Community Development (2010), which among other foci accentuated the need for engineers working in community development projects to listen to local community members’ needs and perspectives.
-His recent edited collection, Sociotechnical Communication in Engineering (2014), looks at how sociotechnical communication disrupts commonly held myths about engineering communication.
+He is co-author of Engineering and Sustainable Community Development (2010), which among other foci accentuated the need for engineers working in community development projects to listen to local community members’ needs and perspectives.
+His edited collection, Sociotechnical Communication in Engineering (2014), looks at how sociotechnical communication disrupts commonly held myths about engineering communication.
 His most recent book, Engineering Justice: Transforming Engineering Education and Practice (2018, Wiley-IEEE Press, with co-author Juan Lucena), fills a gap in our understanding of how engineering and social justice can align in and outside the engineering curriculum.

-Dr. Leydens’ work has been published in journals such as Language and Learning Across the Disciplines, Journal of Engineering Education, Academic.Writing, IEEE Transactions on Professional Communication, International Journal for Service Learning in Engineering, Journal of Engineering Education, Journal of Geoscience Education, and Journal of Mechanical Design.
+Dr. Leydens’ work has been published in journals such as Engineering Studies, European Journal of Engineering Education, IEEE Transactions on Professional Communication, International Journal for Service Learning in Engineering, Journal of Engineering Education, Journal of Geoscience Education, and Journal of Mechanical Design.

 - Intercultural Communication: